10 Exciting museums in Toronto to explore on your next visit

 77 Wynford Drive, Toronto | website

-The museum houses over 1,000 rare objects and artifacts from the private collections of His Highness the Aga Khan, the Institute of Ismaili Studies in London, and Prince and Princess Sadruddin Aga Khan.
-These include manuscripts, ceramics, medical texts, portraits, textiles, musical instruments and many other objects from the Iberian coast to China.
+The museum houses over 1,000 rare objects and artifacts from the private collections of His Highness the Aga Khan, the Institute of Ismaili Studies in London and Prince Sadruddin Aga Khan.
+These include personal items like manuscripts, ceramics, medical texts, portraits, textiles, musical instruments and many other objects from the Iberian coast to China.

 Casa Loma